isaac-sim/IsaacLab/docs/source/setup/installation.rst

       -p, --python         Run the python executable (python.sh) provided by Isaac Sim.
       -s, --sim            Run the simulator executable (isaac-sim.sh) provided by Isaac Sim.
       -v, --vscode         Generate the VSCode settings file from template.
+      -d, --docs           Build the documentation from source using sphinx.
       -c, --conda [NAME]   Create the conda environment for Orbit.
 Default name is 'orbit'.

 To not restrict running commands only from the top of this repository